syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Localization.md

 Based on the resource strings in the project the contents are localized accordingly.

-By default, ImageEditor control is available in English.
+By default,ImageEditor control is available in English.

 ### Change default texts in the control